DeepNought/GetDataProject/README.md

 According to the documentation provided with the dataset, the data was generated and built by recording 30 volunteer participants (subjects) performing daily living activities while carrying a waist-mounted smartphone embedded with inertial sensors.
-The daily activities are described as:
-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
+The daily activities are labelled WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
 The embedded accelerometer and gyroscope sensors captured tri-axial linear acceleration and tri-axial angular velocity readings at a constant rate of 50Hz.
 The resulting dataset was randomly partitioned into